asahala/BabyLemmatizer/README.md

 # Last updates
 * 2.1 (2023-09-05): ```--tokenizer``` parameter, models now know which tokenization to use if it is defined during --build.
 Old models are backwards compatible.

+# Data-openness Disclaimer
+This tool was made possible by open data, namely thousands of work-hours invested in annotating Oracc projects.
+If you use BabyLemmatizer for your dataset, it is HIGHLY advised that your corpus will be shared openly (e.g. CC-BY SA).
+Sitting on a corpus does not give it the recognition it could have, if it were distributed openly.
+Just be sure to publish a paper describing your data to ensure academically valued citations.